 About the easiest plant in the world to grow is a shamrock.
 Shamrocks can grow four-leaf clovers.
 As a matter of fact, my niece is known for being able to find four-leaf clovers.
 She must be a lucky girl.

-These grassy plants with bright green shamrock-shaped leaves and delicate white flowers bloom continually through the year.
+These grassy plants with bright green shamrock-shaped leaves and delicate white or yellow flowers bloom continually through the year.
 They are easy to care for because they are kind of like a weed.
 Once they take root, they keep growing and spread if not in a container.

 If you have a plant in a pot, put them in a sunny spot, water them when you remember, and you will be rewarded.

 Shamrocks are plants that die and come back and should be trimmed.
 The stems turn brown and withe after blooming.
 No worries.
 You can just snap these bits off, but they’re really hard to kill.
 Even when you think you’ve killed them, just keep watering, and the plant almost always comes back.

 I discovered that my plant can do well in low light.
 If I place it in a higher light, it overshadows its potential.
 It grew faster than its usual doodle-daddle speed.

 I always keep my plant away from any hot, direct sunlight, especially in the afternoon, as the plant will burn.

 4. Aloe Vera